Mechanics: Define, interpret and apply principles of work, power and energy

 .

 While there are small differences in the work done, given the amount of work these can largely be put down to rounding errors.
 It really does not make much difference which option is used.
-The total work required to get the car to the top will be about the same (about [latex]\scriptsize 1~176~000~\text{J}[/latex])
+The total work required to get the car to the top will be about the same (about [latex]\scriptsize 1~176~000~\text{J}[/latex]) - Each push up requires the player to do work only against gravity to lift his body.

 [latex]\scriptsize \begin{align*} W &= F \Delta x \cos \theta\\ &= 120~\text{kg} \times 9.8~\text{m.s}^{-2} \times 0.3~\text{m}\\ &= 352.8~\text{J} \end{align*}[/latex]